 To be sure, good changes were proposed.
 Adding more exceptions for fair dealing (Canadian fair dealing is an enumerated list, not a general principle, like in the US – one of the few high points of US copyright law), and limiting statutory damages for small-scale infringement were both good (not perfect) changes.
 But the bad overshadowed the good.
 Primarily, the provisions protecting “digital locks” – it would be illegal to break DRM regardless of the reason.
 And it doesn’t look like the government has changed anything in the bill since the last Parliament – Michael Geist has a good review of the proposal, and I wrote a submission in summer 2009 on bill C-32.

-So, archives can preserve copyrighted works in the public interest - unless they're protected by DRM.
-Consumers can back up their software, music, and videos - unless they're protected by DRM.
+So, archives can preserve copyrighted works in the public interest – unless they’re protected by DRM.
+Consumers can back up their software, music, and videos – unless they’re protected by DRM.
+You get the picture.

 There are three problems with this.
 The first is that this just isn’t good public policy – giving the force of law to DRM essentially constitutes sticking your head in the sand.
 There are legitimate reasons for breaking DRM, and the proposals ignore the very real public interest in not having these uses blocked.